Pleasant Valley Farm, 4792 Sage Road, Tionesta (814) 755-3911

 Hunter's Station Golf Club, Tionesta 1-800-227-9067 or 814-755-4558

 Hunter Station is an 18 hole facility with lodging, dining available.
 The front nine climbs into the Allegheny mountains, while the back nine runs along the majestic and serene Allegheny River.

 Located on the Allegheny River at Tionesta, this 22.5 acre island is privately owned but offers the public a boat launch, fishing pier, and a one-mile walk/bike trail.
 The centerpiece of the island is the Sherman Memorial Lighthouse, built by a local resident as a family memorial and visitor attraction.
-The lighthouse is open for tours three times a year as a fundraiser for the local Lions Club.
+The lighthouse is open for tours June 13, July 11, Aug.
+8 & 15, Sept.
+12 & Oct.
+10, 2020 as a fundraiser for the local Lions Club.
 Private group tours are also available by appointment for a donation.